yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Ubiquiti/LiteStation2.rst

 JTAG: yes, backside
 }}}

+With the standard firmware you can get basic access to poke around by going to admin.cgi.
+(Uncomment the serial line in /etc/inittab).

 === Problems ===

 The factory bootloader is crap.
 It only enables 8MB of the 16MB of memory, doesn't understand LZMA compression, and it's buggy.